thedavidchu/online_mrc/README.md

     - This requires pkg-config
     - Thre requires Python's `packaging` module
     - Requires `apt install ninja-build`
+- The Boost library (version 1.81 or newer)
 - A C99 compiler that supports:
     - `#pragma once` (see Note)
     - __sync_bool_compare_and_swap(...)